 Animals are not ours to experiment on.
 They feel pain and fear just as we do, and their overwhelming natural instincts – like ours – are to be free and to protect their own lives, not to be locked in a small cage inside a laboratory.

-An animal dies in a European laboratory every three seconds.
-In scientific experiments, animals may legally be poisoned; deprived of food, water or sleep; subjected to skin or eye irritants; subjected to psychological distress; deliberately infected with diseases; subjected to brain damage; paralysed; surgically mutilated; irradiated; burned; gassed; force-fed; electrocuted; and killed.
+Approximately 11.5 million animals are used in experiments in Europe every year.
+In these experiments, animals may legally be poisoned; deprived of food, water or sleep; subjected to skin or eye irritants; subjected to psychological distress; deliberately infected with diseases; subjected to brain damage; paralysed; surgically mutilated; irradiated; burned; gassed; force-fed; electrocuted; and killed.
 This happens to millions of animals every year.

 There’s no excuse for hurting and killing animals for the sake of cosmetics products.
 Fortunately, we’re making excellent progress in banning these cruel experiments.